SEEK ART SCHOOL

 “To nurture those seeking their own creative best within the visual arts.”
 A desire in students to improve their work is more important than their present level of accomplishment.

-Come and join in the creative process at Colin’s new personal art space.
+Come and join in the creative process at Colin’s personal art space.
 Classes are limited to four students.
 This is a chance to be taught in a local, relaxed and supportive environment where demonstrations will also be given.

 Classes and workshops feature practical demonstrations of technique and materials.
 Slide lectures provide an inspirational focus.
 As well as learning as a group there will be one-to-one tuition within the class.
 ALL MATERIALS INCLUDED.
 Tea and coffee are available at no additional cost.